underscoreio/essential-slick/src/pages/selecting.md

 and `messageTable.sender === "HAL"` creates a Scala value representing the SQL expression `message.sender = 'HAL'`.

 This is the process that allows Slick to type-check our queries.
-`Querie`s have access to the type of the `Table` used to create them, which allows us to directly reference the columns on the `Table` when we're using combinators like `map` and `filter`.
+`Query`s have access to the type of the `Table` used to create them, which allows us to directly reference the columns on the `Table` when we're using combinators like `map` and `filter`.
 Every column knows its own data type, so Slick can ensure we only compare columns of compatible types.
 If we try to compare `sender` to an `Int`, for example, we get a type error: